Jackhammers (pneumatic drills)

 Steam engines use pneumatics too; instead of air, they use high-temperature, high-pressure water vapor (steam) to push pistons back and forth and turn wheels at high speed.
 Vacuum cleaners, which use suction to remove dirt from soft furnishings, use the same principle in reverse—sucking air in rather than blowing it out.

-A construction worker using a pneumatic drill.
-Note the compressed air hose coming from the left-hand side of the drill, which is supplied by the large yellow portable air compressor on the right.
-Picture courtesy of Atlas Copco.
+Photo: A construction worker using a pneumatic drill.
+Note the red compressed air hose coming out of the left-hand side of the drill, which is supplied by the large green portable air compressor (marked Sullair), hooked up to the pickup truck on the left of the photo.
+Picture by Renae Kleckner courtesy of US Air Force.

 Back to jackhammers.
 The first time you saw someone digging a hole in the road with a tool like this, you probably thought the equipment was electric or powered by a diesel engine, right?
 In fact, the only energy involved in making a jackhammer pound up and down is supplied from an air hose.
 The hose, which has to be made of especially thick plastic, carries high-pressure air (typically 10 times higher pressure than the air around us) from a separate air-compressor unit powered by a diesel engine.